 Over time, my emergency kit grew.
 The list isn’t complete and I still have some items I would like to add to my backpack like a compass and a pocket knife.
 My phone has a compass but what if my phone gets damaged?

 So, what’s in my backpack?

 I also have two first aid kits in my car at all times – First Aid Kit & AMK Me and My Dog Medical Kit – and extra bottles of water.
 The AMK Me and My Dog Medical Kit has a comprehensive list of wound care, sprain/strain, medication and medical instruction for you and your pup.
-I recommend it to anyone who is active with their pup(s).
+I recommend it to anyone who is active with their dog.
 The First Aid Kit is a backup plan and it’s also for home.
 I have it already so why not have it in the car.
 Did you know your Flexible Spending Account (FSA) covers for these?

 5. Be your best friend and guardian

 After taking care of things I can control, I try to stay calm and positive.
 When fear creeps into my mind, I try to use my logical side of the brain.
 What is the likelihood of my car breaking down right here without any warning?
 Highly unlikely.
 What are the chances that someone will attack me from the back without Xena noticing the person first?
 Very unlikely.
 It’s more likely I will roll my ankle and sprain it or worse break it than the other terrifying scenarios.
 This type of self-talk works for me.

 I enjoy solo traveling and the feeling of adventure.
-It’s a great opportunity to learn about myself.
+It’s an excellent opportunity to learn about myself.
 I learned to trust my instinct (and 6th sense) and especially Xena’s.
 At the end of each adventure, I feel more empowered and our bond deeper than ever.